Saddam Hussein: Later years: 1990s to 2003

 Iraq's ethnic and religious divisions, together with the brutality of the conflict that this had engendered, laid the groundwork for postwar rebellions.
-In the aftermath of the fighting, social and ethnic unrest among Shi'a Muslims, Kurds, and dissident military units threatened the stability of Saddam's government.
+In the aftermath of the fighting, social and ethnic unrest among Shia Muslims, Kurds, and dissident military units threatened the stability of Saddam's government.
 Uprisings erupted in the north, south and central parts of Iraq, but were ruthlessly repressed.
 The uprisings led to the death of 100,000–180,000 people, mostly civilians.
 The U.S., which had urged Iraqi people to rise up against Saddam, did nothing to assist the rebellions.
-Despite the widespread Shi'a rebellions, Iran had no interest in provoking another war, while Turkey opposed any prospect of Kurdish independence, and the Saudi Arabia and other conservative Arab states feared an Iran-style Shi'a revolution.
+Despite the widespread Shia rebellions, Iran had no interest in provoking another war, while Turkey opposed any prospect of Kurdish independence, and Saudi Arabia and other conservative Arab states feared an Iran-style Shia revolution.
 Saddam, having survived the immediate crisis in the wake of defeat, was left firmly in control of Iraq, although the country never recovered either economically or militarily from the Gulf War, until a modest recovery recorded in the early 2000s.

 Saddam routinely cited his survival as "proof" that Iraq had in fact won the war against the U.S. This message earned Saddam a great deal of popularity in many sectors of the Arab world.
 John Esposito wrote, "Arabs and Muslims were pulled in two directions.
 That they rallied not so much to Saddam Hussein as to the bipolar nature of the confrontation (the West versus the Arab Muslim world) and the issues that Saddam proclaimed: Arab unity, self-sufficiency, and social justice."
 As a result, Saddam appealed to many people for the same reasons that attracted more and more followers to Islamic revivalism and also for the same reasons that fueled anti-Western feelings.

 To gain support from religious communities, Saddam initiated the Faith Campaign in 1993, which was under the supervision of vice president Izzat Ibrahim al-Douri.
 Some elements of Sharia law were introduced, and the phrase "Allahu Akbar" ("God is great"), in Saddam's handwriting, was added to the national flag.
 Saddam also commissioned the production of a "Blood Quran", written using 27 litres of his own blood, to thank God for saving him from various dangers and conspiracies.
 Under the campaign, numerous mosques and Islamic institutes were built across Iraq.
 The United Nations-placed sanctions against Iraq for invading Kuwait were not lifted, blocking Iraqi oil exports.
 Economic hardship followed within the country as GDP plummeted from US$44.36 billion in 1990 to US$9 billion by 1995.
 Iraq had lost around US$170 billion of oil revenues.
 Sanctions also restricted basic-medical equipment and supplies from getting into Iraq.
 During the mid-1990s, the UN considered relaxing the sanctions imposed because of the hardships suffered by ordinary Iraqis.
 Studies dispute the number of people who died in south and central Iraq during the years of the sanctions.
 On 9 December 1996, Saddam's government accepted the Oil-for-Food Programme that the UN had first offered in 1992.